thorenscientific/documentation/docs/learning/converter_connectivity_tutorial/index.rst

 Raspberry Pi OS includes lots of fun stuff - Minecraft, an office suite, web browser, sound processing labs, other games, etc. We won't cover any of that, but do explore on your own!
-(More information on the Kuiper Belt can be found at `Kuiper_belt <https://en.wikipedia.org/wiki/Kuiper_belt>`__) The SD card image is available at :ref:`kuiper sdcard`.
+(More information on the Kuiper Belt can be found at `Kuiper_belt <https://en.wikipedia.org/wiki/Kuiper_belt>`__) The SD card image is available at :external+adi-kuiper-gen:doc:`use-kuiper-image`.

 Download the compressed zip file, and extract the .img file. (tar.gz files can be extracted using 7zip in Windows.)
 Follow the procedure for burning SD